augustuswm/requirejs-dust/README.md

 Requirejs-dust compiles your templates during the opitimization process of RequireJS and therefore your context is not necessarily defined at that time.
 Because of this dynamic partials are ignored by default and it is left to you to include them.

-If your application though does know the values to use for dynamic partials and compile time you can use the optional argument to pass in a JSON object and it will be used as a context to try and find values to use for your dynamic partials.
+If your application though does know the values to use for dynamic partials at compile time you can use the optional argument to pass in a JSON object and it will be used as a context to try and find values to use for your dynamic partials.
 Any found values will be used and the dynamic partials whose value can not be found are left alone.

 Template: